MalefactorIX/World-of-Ruin-SL/Rules and Guidelines/Character Creation.md

 4. To load up the character, repeated Step 1 and select "Load".
 5. You can now access the character from the load menu.

-## Conversion
-There is a 50% chance on death for you to build 1 stack of corruption, 10% if you have more than 999.
-Corruption decays by 50 per day while below 500 and you become fully corrupted at 1000.
-Above 500, specific facilities are required to reduce it.
-Specific events or triggers can inflict large amounts of corruption outside of this.
-Corruption is tracked per character and will be visible in your character sheet on your hud.
-Keep in mind that setting your character to the Corrupted faction will start you off at 1000 Corruption.

-Keep in mind that Corruption WILL be visible under certain conditions and players wanting to be sneaky about it will need to exercise extreme caution to avoid revealing their taint.
-At specific thresholds, you'll gain "symptoms" that may need to be reflected in the appearance of your character.
-These are random but do not change once recieved.
-You can receive up to 3 before becoming fully corrupted.
-These will appear in your character sheet.

-Once corruption reaches 1000, you cannot recover from it any more and your faction will automatically change to Corrupted.
-Your original faction will be noted however following this change.

 # Faction-Specific Uniform Guidelines
 ### Empire of Tanta'knoll
 - A uniform is provided for characters where needed.